-For the first time since this all weat down, I have a feeling of comfort.
+"For the first time since this all went down, I have a feeling of comfort.
 I feel better.
 What I did was wrong, and I hate that I ever did it.
-And I think that, if I had to do it over again, I would let them tend me to prison, like they were saying.
+And I think that, if I had to do it over again, I would let them send me to prison, like they were saying.
 But back then, I was too scared."

-Today, Hutcheson lives with friends in Northwest Arkansas, caring for their of the West Memphis 3 daughter who has cerebral paley.
+Today, Hutcheson lives with friends in Northwest Arkansas, caring for their daughter who has cerebral palsy.